-If there is a Siege Marker, then first the Besieged player may bombard the Besieging forces with any Artillery blocks in the City.
+First the Besieged player may bombard the Besieging forces with any Artillery blocks in the City.
 For each Artillery block, the Besieged Player selects an upright block as a target and then Fires.
 The effectiveness is reduced by one irrespective of the type of block targeted.

-Then the Besieged Player decides whether or not to Sally with any Besieged Cavalry or Infantry blocks and selects an equal number from among the upright Besieging blocks (this may be all of the Besieging blocks).
+Then the Besieged Player decides whether or not to Sally with any Besieged Cavalry or Infantry blocks and selects an equal number from among the upright Besieging blocks.
 The Sallying blocks are Attacking and the selected Besieging blocks are Defending.
 None of the other Besieging blocks take part.
 Sallying differs from a normal Battle in that:

-- The Defender may not attempt to Withdraw Before Battle. - Different classes of blocks are not targeted separately any hits are applied to the strongest enemy block irrespective of class. - Defending Artillery blocks fire at -1 effectiveness, even if the Attacking blocks are all Infantry.
-If, at the end of a Battle Round, there are no Cavalry or Infantry blocks among the Defending blocks, then each Defending Artillery block loses 1 strength (representing the sallying troops capturing some of the cannons).
-The Attacker may add this strength to Artillery blocks in the Besieged City and/or use it to deploy any available Artillery block(s) from the Recruitment Pool to the Besieged City. - Neither the Defender nor the Attacker can initiate a General Retreat. - After each Battle Round the Attacker decides whether to continue the Sallying.
-If not, the End of Battle takes place. - There is no Retreat or Regroup during the End of Battle.
+- Different classes of blocks are not targeted separately any hits are applied to the strongest enemy block irrespective of class - Neither the Defender nor the Attacker can initiate a General Retreat - After each Battle Round the Attacker decides whether to continue the Sallying.
+If not, the End of Battle takes place. - There is no Retreat or Regroup after the End of Battle.

-8.3 STORMING
+9.4 STORMING

 Firstly, the 'Mining' Card Event is resolved if the Besieging player played the card it is on.
-Then the Besieging player may bombard the City if the total strength of any Besieging Artillery blocks is at least 2.
-Roll a die, cross reference against the total Artillery strength and consult the Bombardment Table to determine whether a breach has occurred in the walls of the City.
-A breach nullifies the effects of Fortified Defence 8.31 but only lasts for the duration of any Storming - the breach is repaired afterwards.
+Then the Besieging player may bombard the City with any Besieging Artillery blocks.
+Each block rolls as if Firing during a normal Battle and the number of hits is totalled.
+If the Besieging player played the card with the 'New Model Army Siege Train' Event, then the effectiveness of each block is increased by 1.
+Then the Besieging player rolls a die.
+If the result is less than or equal to the number of hits then a breach has occurred in the walls of the City (this only lasts for the duration of any Storming - the breach is repaired afterwards).